 1. The Minimum Occupation Period (MOP)

 HDB owners should fulfill their current flat’s MOP in order to qualify for a second property.
-This means dedicating a whole five years to stay in the flat, before you can buy a new BTO or resale flat.
+This means dedicating a whole five years to stay in the flat, before you can buy your next resale flat.

 This brings up the question: are you willing to commit yourself to yet another 5-year MOP?
 In the event of any unforeseen circumstances, such as the inability to afford the monthly payments, or a breakdown in your family structure following a life event, this could all affect your eligibility to own your flat.
 Think carefully!